metaory/smart-value-toggle/README.md

 ## Behavior

-- **No selection**: current line; target the match under the cursor, or the next match on the line.
+- **Current line (no highlight)**: target the value under the cursor, or the first match on the line.
 After edit, cursor moves to the start of the edited match only when you “jumped” to it (not when the match was under the cursor).
-- **Selection**: operate on the selection; with `global: true`, all rule matches in the selection are updated.
+- **Highlighted text**: operate on the highlighted range; with `global: true`, all rule matches inside that range are updated.

 ## License